fieldtrip/website/development/project/opm_helmet_design.md

 {% include image src="/assets/img/tutorial/opm_helmet_design/figure2.png" width="600" %}

-The STL file are again available from our [download server](https://download.fieldtriptoolbox.org/tutorial/opm_helmet_design).
+The STL files are again available from our [download server](https://download.fieldtriptoolbox.org/tutorial/opm_helmet_design).

     headshape = ft_read_headshape('flattenedspherical-head.stl')
     helmet = ft_read_headshape('flattenedspherical-helmet.stl')

-In the previous spherical helmet design , we had a hemisphere and hence the lowest sensors on the plane spanned by FPz-T7-T8-Oz needed to be _above_ the mid-plane of the sphere.
+In the previous spherical helmet design, we had a hemisphere and hence the lowest sensors on the plane spanned by FPz-T7-T8-Oz needed to be _above_ the mid-plane of the sphere.
 Now the head and helmet extend further down, so we can also place the anatomical landmarks a bit lower.
 You could also design the helmet such that it is tilted, i.e. higher up at the front and further down at the back, and place the anatomical landmarks correspondingly.
-But here we continue with a straight helmet with the anatomical landmarks in the same plane with z = -10.
+But here we continue with a straight helmet, with the anatomical landmarks in the same plane with z = -10.

     nas = [+100 0 -10];
     ini = [-100 0 -10];